ln2010/brackets-dc/README.md

 ### 1. Download example and install dependencies

-Open this project in either Codespaces or locally in VS Code using Dev Containers.
+Open this project locally in VS Code using Dev Containers.

 > **Note**
 >
-> The initial Dev Container setup may be slower to allow for dependencies to be downloaded and installed.
+> The initial Dev Container setup will download and install dependencies.

 ### 2. Create and seed the database

+> **Note**
+>
+> The Dev Container setup will then intialise your database by ...

-Run the following command to create your SQLite database file.
+Run(ing) the following command to create your Postgres database.
 This also creates the `User` and `Post` tables that are defined in [`prisma/schema.prisma`](./prisma/schema.prisma):

 ```